operator-playground-io/Kafka-chart-tile/tutorials/verify-kafka-chart-installation.md

 kubectl get all --namespace kafka
 ```

-Ensure that the STATUS value of pods should be `Running` and `READY` state for each should be `1/1`.
+Ensure that the STATUS value of Pods should be `Running` and `READY` state for each should be `1/1`.

 ```
 NAME                         READY   STATUS    RESTARTS   AGE